matthewkling/ggcube/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-**ggcube** extends ggplot2 into three dimensions, providing a grammar of graphics for 3D data visualization.
-Create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.
+**ggcube** is a ggplot2 extension for 3D data visualization.
+It helps you create 3D scatter plots, surfaces, volumes, and complex layered visualizations using familiar ggplot2 syntax with `aes(x, y, z)` and `coord_3d()`.

 The package provides a variety of 3D-specific layer functions to render surfaces, prisms, points, and paths in 3D.
-Users can control plot geometry with 3D projection parameters, can apply a range of 3D lighting models, and can mix 3D layers with 2D layers rendered on cube faces.
+You can control plot geometry with 3D projection parameters, can apply a range of 3D lighting models, and can mix 3D layers with 2D layers rendered on cube faces.

 **ggcube** aims for seamless integration with ggplot2.
 Standard ggplot2 features work as expected, including faceting, themes, scales, legends, and layering.
 In addition to the 3D-specific functions, it also works with many existing ggplot2 stats and geoms.

+This package is in development and has not yet been officially released.
+Bugs and breaking changes are not unlikely.

 ## Installation